umash-singh/Meduri-et-al-2025/README.md

-# Deep Analysis of FANTOM CAGE Data Reveals Hierarchical Patterns of TSS
+# Deep analysis of FANTOM CAGE data reveals hierarchical patterns of TSS
-# Co-deployment Hubs and Their Disruption in Cancers
+# co-deployment hubs and their disruption in cancers

 > Meduri Ruthwick, Aditi Lakshmi Satish, Umashankar Singh*
 >